Index & Covered

 Discussion:

 Conclusion(s): Briefly summarize the net findings of your study without overemphasizing them.
-It should not include any findings/benefits not mentioned in the results.
+It should not include any findings or benefits not mentioned in the results.

 Article Types Considered